PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 ![014_byte_LED](./images/014_byte_LED.PNG)

 To help alleviate this, the digits used in a binary number are grouped into fours, which recall is half a byte.
-For clarity we will use different colors of LEDs to group half a byte.
+For clarity different colors of LEDs will be used to group half a byte.

-Recall for four LEDs, we had ```2*4``` which equals ```16``` combinations.
-Of these 16 combinations, one of these is 0 giving the range 0 to 15 in decimal.
+Recall for four LEDs, there were ```2 ** 4``` combinations giving a range of 0-16 (inclusive of 0 and exclusive of 16).

 The hexadecimal numbering system uses a unique character for each of these combinations.
 It uses the first ten numbers from the decimal sysem: